 New Launch

 For S/S 2017, Japanese company Beams has launched its Made in Japan line.
 Directed by Yutaka Goto, also designer of Remi Relief, the collection comprises basics with a focus on Japanese craftsmanship.
 The first collection has a street feel and a vintage look, particularly the super-thin indigo denim series that incorporates a rare technique of denim yarn dye that leaves the core white.
-Beams Made in Japan is meant to be more more sophisticated and focused on details than the other lines produced by the famous Japanese retailer, and will primarily be sold outside of Japan.
+Beams Made in Japan is meant to be more sophisticated and focused on details than the other lines produced by the famous Japanese retailer, and will primarily be sold outside of Japan.
 The first wholesale point was CIFF Copenhagen.

 FASHIONKODE